Fighting Malaria

 “Sumaya” means “malaria” in Bambara, a dialect spoken in Mali.
 Our scientific founder, the late Prof. Hermann Bujard, travelled to Africa for many years, searching for suitable targets for malaria vaccines.
 Experiencing the immense suffering caused by this deadly disease first-hand made him truly passionate about saving young children’s lifes.
 As research progressed, Sumaya Biotech was spun off from Heidelberg University in 2014.

-Our lead product, SUM-101 (SumayaVac1), successfully completed a first-in-human clinical trial in 2019, demonstrating safety and immunogenicity.
+Our lead product, SUM-101 (SumayaVac1), successfully completed two clinical trials in 2019 and 2024, demonstrating safety and immunogenicity in Malaria non-exposed volunteers in Germany and in a Malaria pre-exposed population in Tanzania.
 SUM-101 is an innovative malaria vaccine based on the recombinant, full-length merozoite surface protein 1 (MSP1).
-SumayaVac1 is expected to target both the asymptomatic liver stages and the blood stages of the human malaria parasite Plasmodium falciparum, by eliciting both a humoral and cellular immune response.
-A safety, immunogenicity and efficacy trial in Tanzania is about to be launched.
+SUM-101 is expected to target both the asymptomatic liver stages and the blood stages of the human malaria parasite Plasmodium falciparum, by eliciting a humoral and cellular immune response.
+Two further clinical studies with SUM-101 sponsored by EVI (European Vaccine Initiative) are about to be launched: a study in Burkina Faso to evaluate safety and immunogenicity of the vaccine in young children in Africa, and a study in Tanzania with adults exposed to a controlled human malaria infection (CHMI) for proof of efficacy.

 In 2021, Sumaya Biotech’s approach was validated by the EU Malaria Fund, who selected Sumaya Biotech as one of 8 companies to receive funding.